DuyTrandeLion/PYNQ-Z1/README.md

 > **Note:** All the source files are in project-spec/meta-user/recipes-modules.
 Can be built as KLM or if you want to build as built-in kernel drivers, follow below guide.
 By default, all 3 KLM are not enabled so you need to enable in rootfs by running ```petalinux-config -c rootfs```

-> **Limitations:** digilent encoder and soft framebuffer should be used as KLM while digilent-dynclk can be used either KLM or kernel built-in driver.
+> **Limitations:** In case you use vdmafb, it should be used as KLM while clk-dglnt-dynclk and digilent_encoder can be used either KLM or kernel built-in driver.
+For the latest update, framebuffer emulation is supported by a Linux legacy driver so vdmafb is retired.

 > Too many words?
 Don't worry because I already made a patch for it!
 Have fun with it.